 Course overview

-This course will provide students with a comprehensive understanding of the legal landscape governing information technology and privacy, encompassing Australian and international laws, policies, and industry practices.
-Through critical analysis and evaluation, students will develop the skills to assess the sufficiency and effectiveness of existing legal frameworks in addressing cyber-related challenges faced by government, business, and society.
+This course will provide you with a comprehensive understanding of the legal landscape governing information technology and privacy, encompassing Australian and international laws, policies, and industry practices.
+Through critical analysis and evaluation, you will develop the skills to assess the sufficiency and effectiveness of existing legal frameworks in addressing cyber-related challenges faced by government, business, and society.
 By exploring legal, ethical and technological perspectives, learners will be able to apply their knowledge to real-world scenarios, fostering a holistic approach to navigating the complexities of cyber law, policy, and privacy.

-- Forensics And Incident Response
+- Digital Forensics and Incident Response

 Course learning outcomes

-- Describe the legal principles and frameworks governing modern information security infrastructure, software, and privacy
+- Describe the legal principles and frameworks governing modern information security infrastructure, software, and privacy.

 - Evaluate the effectiveness of current laws, policies, and industry practices in addressing cyber-related challenges